CommitteeOfZero/committeeofzero.github.io/_posts/2023-02-05-committee-of-zero-progress-update-9.markdown

 Regardless, we hope you're as excited to experience this game as we are to dive into it!

 # CHAOS;HEAD Love Chu☆Chu!
-Overall Totals — October 1st, 2022
+Overall Totals — February 5th, 2023

 |                  | **Translation** | **TLC**    | **Editing** |
 | ---------------- | --------------- | ---------- | ----------- |